lerskytech/NauticalAire/README.md

 2. Add your images to the `images/` directory:
    - `NA2.webp` - Main hero image
    - `NA1.webp` - Pool image for the legacy section
+3. Add your favicon:
+   - `NAFavicon.png` - Site favicon image in the root directory
-3. Test the site locally by opening `index.html` in a web browser
+4. Test the site locally by opening `index.html` in a web browser

 ## Deployment